-Although Thesprotia was inhabited since prehistoric times, Most of these ancient cities were destroyed by the Romans (Corfu) that flourished during the Classical period. there is no archaeological evidence to support the existence in 167 BC, during the vindictive campaign that followed a of an organized settlement on the site of modern Igoumenit- major Macedonian defeat.
-Thesprotia was finally annexed by sa during archaic, classical and Hellenistic times.
-Also, there Rome in the 1st Century AD and it was during that period was never a port in that location during antiquity.
-However, that a relatively extensive Early Christian settlement develmany ancient settlements were discovered in the greater oped at Ladochori, now a part of the city of Igoumenitsa.
-A area of Igoumenitsa and among the most notable are Gi- Roman villa and elaborately carved sarcophagi were discovtana, Elea, Doliani (Fanoti) and Dymocastro, all founded by ered there and it seems that this settlement managed to sur-Thesprotian tribes around 4th Century BC.
-Among the later vive the fall of Rome and continue through to the 3rd Censettlements in the area is Toroni, a sizeable colony of Kerkyra tury AD.
+Most of these ancient cities were destroyed by the Romans in 167 BC, during the vindictive campaign that followed a major Macedonian defeat.
+Thesprotia was finally annexed by Rome in the 1st Century AD and it was during that period that a relatively extensive Early Christian settlement developed at Ladochori, now a part of the city of Igoumenitsa.
+A Roman villa and elaborately carved sarcophagi were discovered there and it seems that this settlement managed to survive the fall of Rome and continue through to the 3rd Century AD.
 During Roman times, the Gulf of Igoumenitsa was used as an occasional anchorage and bridgehead to Epirus.
-TEARLY HISTORY CITY